shahmeersensei/student-profile-showcase/contributer/Template.md

-# 👤 Full Name
+# 👤 sheikh muhammad faiz

 > 📌 A short tagline or quote (optional)

 ---

 ## 🎓 Field of Study
-e.g., B.Sc. in Computer Science, Mechanical Engineering, Business Administration, etc.
+intermediate in pre engenering, B.sc in digital marketing,
 ---

 ## 🧾 Short Bio